Welcome Jetsetter!

 Our alerts are simple, but the tutorial shows you how to:

-We keep emails short so they stay exciting, not overwhelming.
+We keep our email alerts short, and to the point!
 This tutorial gives you the full picture upfront, so you’ll know exactly what to do when our alerts arrive.

 You're all set!